 Networking does require time and energy that emerging managers and leaders often devote to operational demands, but it benefits the business too.
 Increased collaboration across the organisation better leverages combined expertise and experience.

-“By working with individuals who complement one another, we…broaden our perspectives, challenge our thinking and expand our knowledge,” agrees Maria Hellar, accomplished businesswoman, partner at EY and discerning curator of her own impressive network.
+“By working with individuals who complement one another, we…broaden our perspectives, challenge our thinking and expand our knowledge,” agrees Maria Hellar, an accomplished businesswoman, a partner at EY and discerning curator of her own impressive network.

 Dismissing the notion that strategic networking is gendered, Hellar still concedes key differences between the sexes.